Obsinqsob01/lap_controller/README.md

 <tr><td colspan='2'>
 <br>
-<p align="center"></p>
+<p align="center">Lap_controller is a tool used for simple actions these include but are not limited to: opening URLs, running commands and or sending messages.</p>

 </tbody></table>

-## What is Lap_controller?

-Lap_controller is a tool used for simple actions these include but are not limited to: opening URLs, running commands and or sending messages.
 ## How was it made?

 lap_controller was made with the following technologies: